Independent Spirit Awards winners 2018: See the full list

-Heading into the event, Luca Guadagnino’s Call Me By Your Name received a total of six nominations — the most of any individual film — while Jordan Peele’s Get Out and the Safdie brothers’ Good Time received five nods each.
-Nick Kroll and John Mulaney are returning for a second consecutive year to host the Spirit Awards, which act as a more casual preamble to Sunday night’s Oscars.
+I, Tonya’s Allison Janney and Three Billboards’ Sam Rockwell also shored up their status as supporting actress and actor frontrunners with wins in their respective Spirit Awards categories.
+Call Me By Your Name star Timothée Chalamet won the award for Best Male Lead, while Lady Bird writer-director Greta Gerwig won Best Screenplay.

-The Indie Spirits’ Best Feature winner has corresponded with the Academy’s Best Picture winner for the past four years running, beginning with 12 Years a Slave at the 2014 ceremony and continuing with Birdman, Spotlight, and last year’s victor, Moonlight.
+The Film Independent Spirit Awards have correctly predicted the Oscars’ Best Picture winner the last four years running, including last year with Moonlight.
+Whether that streak holds will be revealed at Sunday’s Academy Awards ceremony, where Get Out competes against presumed frontrunners The Shape of Water and Three Billboards — both of which were not nominated in the Spirits’ Best Feature category — as well as Call Me By Your Name, Dunkirk, Darkest Hour, Lady Bird, Phantom Thread, and The Post.

-Check out the full list of Film Independent Spirit Awards nominees below.
-Winners will be updated as they are announced.
+Check out the full list of Film Independent Spirit Awards winners below.

-2018 FILM INDEPENDENT SPIRIT AWARD NOMINATIONS
+2018 FILM INDEPENDENT SPIRIT AWARDS

 BEST FEATURE